TCL C7L Review

 Accessories: Stand

-The TCL C7L is a television that is sure to please.
-In terms of design, it is almost a twin copy of last year’s model, the C7K.
-The screen is surrounded by very thin, black bezels, and the TV, in most available sizes, is equipped with a central stand.
-It is narrow enough that you can easily put this model on almost any piece of furniture – as long as your surface is deep enough, of course.
-The device itself is quite slim, which means that when mounted on the wall, it won’t stick out too much, although – to put it bluntly – it’s not perfectly flat either.
+The TCL C7L is a TV that will definitely appeal.
+Structurally, it's almost an identical copy of last year's C7K.
+The screen is surrounded by very thin black bezels, and the TV itself comes with a central stand for most sizes.
+It's narrow enough that you can place this model on almost any piece of furniture, provided your tabletop is deep enough.
+The unit is quite slim, so when wall-mounted it won't stick out much, although to be frank it's not perfectly flat either.

 Buy at the best price